abhijna1128/INCTURE_REACT/readme.md

 expensive function is the function that takes lot of time adn resources

 ->useRef  - react hook that returns a mutable reference object which persists across renders

+global storage for which we can share the components

+create context method - to create the global storage provider - should pass value and children
+Use context - to get the value from the storage